biotorrents/gazelle/README.md

 BioGazelle has
 [real lawyer-vetted policies](templates/siteText/legal).
-In the process of matching the tech to the legal word, we dropped support for a number of compromising features:
+In the process of matching the tech to the legal word, I dropped support for a number of compromising features:

 - Bitcoin, PayPal, and currency exchange API and system calls;
 - Bitcoin addresses, user donation history, and similar metadata; and